-Authentication: You can have two way of authentication in IPsec, one using a preshared Key, other is by Certificate.
+Authentication: You can have two ways of authentication in IPsec, one using a preshared Key, other is by Certificate.
 I am going to use the Pre-shared Key, and the Key is Paloalto.

-Local Identification: Choose IP address and type the local outside IP address of the firewall one.
+Local Identification: Choose an IP address and type the local outside IP address of the firewall one.

 You just completed the General options in the IKE gateway, and it looks like below.
 Next let’s go ahead and configure the Advanced Options tab under IKE Gateway.

 In the Advanced Options, you can see two tabs.
 Each represents IKEv1 and IKEv2.

 On both IKEv1 and v2, select the Crypto profile that we defined earlier.

 Once the Crypto profile has been selected, you may click on OK.

 Note: If you are using the firewall behind NAT, then you can check the option enable NAT traversal, that is not required here as we are simulating the internet and using the Public IP on the Paloalto firewall.

 We now configured the IKE Gateway on the Paloalto Firewall 1, let’s go ahead and do the same steps on the Firewall2.